 Our Bylaws currently provide that the number of directors of the Company shall be fixed from time to time by resolution adopted by the Board.
-There are presently eight directors.
+There are presently nine directors.

 The Nominating Committee evaluates the size and composition of the Board on at least an annual basis.
-In connection therewith, the Nominating Committee has nominated and recommends for election as directors the following eight nominees: Jonathan D. Brown, Roel C. Campos, Maria Contreras-Sweet, Michael R. Dunn, Steven J. Freiberg, Peter R. Knitzer, Alvaro G. de Molina, and Carlos Palomares.
+In connection therewith, the Nominating Committee has nominated and recommends for election as directors the following nine nominees: Robert W. Beck, Jonathan D. Brown, Roel C. Campos, Maria Contreras-Sweet, Michael R. Dunn, Steven J. Freiberg, Sandra K. Johnson, Alvaro G. de Molina, and Carlos Palomares.
 Each nominee presently serves as a director.
+In recruiting Dr. Johnson in early 2020, the Board paid a fee to a third-party search firm to help identify director prospects and perform other related services.
+The Board appointed Dr. Johnson as a director effective as of April 21, 2020, and Dr. Johnson is standing for election as a director for the first time at the Annual Meeting.
 Directors shall be elected to serve until the next annual meeting of stockholders or until their successors are elected and qualified or until their earlier resignation, removal, or death.